Kanye West Blasts Diddy on Instagram: ‘Come Do Something Illegal to Me'

+Over the weekend, Diddy’s text messages to Kanye West were shared on Instagram.
+Ye would provoke Diddy and more, seemingly getting under the mogul’s skin for a bit before cooler heads would prevail.
+Diddy sent a sub-post Ye’s way, but it was Ray J who responded.

-Just one day after Diddy stuck up for Kanye West during an appearance on The Breakfast Club, the mogul is now the latest target of the White Lives Matter supporter.
+Just one day after Diddy stuck up for Kanye West during an appearance on The Breakfast Club, the mogul became the latest target of the White Lives Matter supporter.

 A few weeks back, Diddy swore off of Adidas due to their alleged treatment of Kanye West and encouraged others to do the same.
 During a visit to The Breakfast Club, just a couple of days after Kanye’s “White Lives Matter” shirt debut, Diddy stated Ye can be “misconstrued.”